 Women Lead on Giving, but Are Underserved on Advice

 MacKenzie Scott’s wealth level may be rarefied, but more women are making philanthropic decisions than ever before.
 Despite myths to the contrary, women donate more than men, after adjusting for income and wealth gaps.
 On average, women give away almost twice as much of their wealth as men (3.5% vs. 1.8%, respectively).1

-Yet, only 14% of women have spoken with a financial advisor about their charitable giving.2 And a recent survey shows that women tend to give with their hearts, as opposed to having a strategic plan.
+Yet, only 14% of women have spoken with a wealth advisor about their charitable giving.2 And a recent survey shows that women tend to give with their hearts, as opposed to having a strategic plan.
 As a result, when it comes to advanced charitable planning, women may be unaware of strategies that can maximize their giving and tax benefits (e.g., donating non-cash assets).
 Having a plan in place for your charitable giving is essential.
-You already know why you want to give, but your financial advisor can walk you through the range of options for how and when (Display).
+You already know why you want to give, but your wealth advisor can walk you through the range of options for how and when (Display).

 Maximize Your Impact

 Though we may not all have MacKenzie Scott’s fortune, her bold decision-making is inspiring and empowering.
 How do you begin to fund your favorites?
 Keep these principles in mind:

 - To bring about change, let your values guide your giving.
 Your giving can be as intentional as MacKenzie Scott’s—identify organizations whose missions align with your values and formulate a plan for getting them the funding they need.

 - Determine your capacity to give.
 Your asset allocation, age, and spending are key drivers in calculating your “core capital.”
 Resources earmarked for charity may already be part of your lifestyle budget, or it might make more sense to source them from “surplus” capital.